diwacreation3/html_css_in_1_week/Readme.md

 # HTML and CSS In 1 Week

 I am trying to learn HTML and CSS within the one week period. \
-i will try to cover most of the things.
+I will try to cover most of the things.
 Let's see what i can learn on these days.

 ## Let's Begin